Women who want to conceive need to know their bodies. Balancing the phases of your menstrual cycle will increase your chances of conception.

 To increase your chances of conception, focus on keeping your abdomen, back and feet warm.
 Stretches in the hips, lower back and pelvic region can help relieve congestion and open the way for the egg to freely come down.
 During the yang phase, you should also avoid dairy and high-sugar foods as these types of foods can cause congestion in the tubes.

-Implantation or Pre-Menstrual Phase: Phase Four
+Luteal Phase: Phase Four

 Promoting Yang or Regulating Qi for Conception

 You enter this phase one week after you have ovulated.
-This phase ends on the day you start your period or when pregnancy is confirmed.
+This phase of post-ovulatory or pre-menstruation, ends on the day you start your period or when pregnancy is confirmed.
 The body’s temperature should stay high during this time and will dip right before the period begins.
 If you are pregnant, your body will continue with the warmth to increase blood flow to the growing embryo which needs to be nourished.

 If you have not conceived, yang energy will top off and change back to yin when your period beings.
 At this time your hormones will re-adjust and energy in the body has the potential to backup causing PMS symptoms.